 - Talk to your doctor about your situation and when you should have a bone density test.
 This is particularly important if you break a bone: don’t simply put it down to ‘bad luck’

-- Take a daily sachet of bonebalance, a Food for Special Medical Purposes (FSMP) which will help to rebuild the body’s bone matrix to give strength and flexibility to your bones
+- Take 5g of bonebalance™ a day, a Food for Special Medical Purposes (FSMP) which will help to rebuild the body’s bone matrix to give strength and flexibility to your bones

 Don’t be complacent